Home

 is by working on your foot strength and mobility and restoring your whole-body alignment and function.

 The Exakt Health app helps you with this recovery process.
 It includes an evidence-based, step-by-step rehab plan for shin splints.
-You can download and use it immediately.
+It automatically sets your training intensity to suit your injury's strength and adjusts your program based on your feedback after every training session.

 Shin splint icon